-At the time of vaccination, your pet must be healthy for its body to be able to react to the vaccination and to receive the best possible protection from it.
-For this reason, the animal's health is examined at vaccination appointments.
+At the time of vaccination, the pet must be healthy for its body to be able to react to the vaccination and to receive the best possible protection from it.
+This is why animals must be healthy, and their health is examined at vaccination appointments.

 When travelling within the European Union, dogs and cats must have a pet passport.
 The passport is also required for travelling to many countries outside the EU.

 Euthanasia as a procedure is often a psychologically difficult decision.
 The decision may be arrived at as a result of the sudden deterioration of the pet’s condition or due to age-related ailments.
 Owners can always be present at the procedure.
 The pet is first given a sedative into a muscle, which often results in the animal lying down and visibly falling asleep.
 After this, exotic animals receive another drug as an intramuscular injection.
 For cats and dogs, the aim is to establish a vascular access, through which the subsequent drugs are administered.
 The pet is always auscultated by two people.

 Euthanasia can also be performed during on-call hours.

 The University offers three options for looking after a pet’s remains: individual cremation, communal cremation and donation for teaching and research purposes.
 Otherwise, owners can also take the body with them for burial, or the body can be delivered to the pathology department for autopsy.